Atvar2/Macrotermes_barneyi/README.md

 # Macrotermes_barneyi
 This project contains scripts of identifing cantidate alternative splicing and dealing with single nucleotide polymorphism (SNP).
+These scripts mainly used to anlysis data of paper "Transcriptomic and functional analyses of phenotypic plasticity in a higher termite, Macrotermes barneyi Light".